ronaldbosma/call-apim-backend-with-oauth/README.md

     See [call-protected-api-using-send-request-with-certificate.xml](src/apis/unprotected-api/call-protected-api-using-send-request-with-certificate.xml) for the implementation of this policy.
     [Microsoft identity platform application authentication certificate credentials](https://learn.microsoft.com/en-us/entra/identity-platform/certificate-credentials) explains how to create a signed client assertion that can be used to retrieve an access token from Entra ID.

+> TODO: mention key vault and add it to overview diagram

 ## Getting Started

 ### Prerequisites